Squidex/squidex/README.md

 # What is Squidex?

 Squidex is an open source headless CMS and content management hub.
 In contrast to a traditional CMS Squidex provides a rich API with OData filter and Swagger definitions.
 It is up to you to build your UI on top of it.
 It can be website, a native app or just another server.
-We built it on top of ASP.NET Core and CQRS and is tested for Windows and Linux on modern Browsers.
+We build it with ASP.NET Core and CQRS and is tested for Windows and Linux on modern browsers.

 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg?style=flat-square)](https://gitter.im/squidex-cms/Lobby)

-Read the docs on [https://docs.squidex.io/](https://docs.squidex.io/) (work in progress) or just check out the code and play around.
+Read the docs at [https://docs.squidex.io/](https://docs.squidex.io/) (work in progress) or just check out the code and play around.

 ## Prerequisites